lupyuen/lupyuen.github.io/src/nuttx2.md

 - [__"Yocto Image for Star64"__](https://lupyuen.github.io/articles/star64#yocto-image-for-star64)

-Thus we do the same to boot NuttX on Star64.
+Thus we do the same for NuttX on Star64.

 This is how we set the Start Address to __`0x4020` `0000`__ in the __NuttX Build Configuration__: [nsh64/defconfig](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/star64/boards/risc-v/qemu-rv/rv-virt/configs/nsh64/defconfig#L56-L57)